Where are the loosest slots in Arizona? Furthermore, what casino in Arizona pays out the most?

 It’s hard to work out the loosest slots in Arizona.
-That’s because the state’s gaming compacts with tribal groups don’t require operators to release details about payback percentages for their slot machines.
+And that’s because the state’s gaming compacts with tribal groups don’t require operators to release details about payback percentages.
 In some US states, operators are forced to release monthly RTP figures for every game on their floor.
 Other states require less frequent but still accurate reporting of game odds and payouts.
-That’s not true in Arizona.
+As in Wisconsin, that’s not true in Arizona.

-However, I can use what information I do have about Arizona slots to help people find games that give them better odds against the house.
-That’s the purpose of this post, to cut through all the advertising and other commercial nonsense and help visitors to Arizona figure out where they should play slots.
+I can use what information I do have to help people find games with better odds.
+That’s the purpose of this post.
+I want to cut through all the advertising.
+And I want to and help Arizona visitors figure out where they should play slots.

-I’ll start with a quick guide to gambling law in the state before digging deeper into the subject of how to find loose slots in The Copper State.
+I’ll start with a quick guide to gambling law in the state.
+Then I’ll dig into how to find loose slots in The Copper State.

-The Arizona Department of Gaming is responsible for overseeing the state’s gaming industry.
-That industry is made up of tribal gaming operations as well as pari-mutuel race betting and legal bets on boxing and mixed martial arts events.
-Arizona’s Department of Gaming is unique among American gambling authorities as it has no regular budget from the state, depending instead on funds from racebook and sports bets as well as money donated annually by the state’s tribal gaming operators.
+The Arizona Department of Gaming oversees the state’s gaming industry.
+That industry is made up of tribal gaming operations.
+They also have pari-mutuel race betting and legal bets on boxing and mixed martial arts events.
+Arizona’s Department of Gaming is unique among American gambling authorities.
+It has no regular budget from the state.
+Instead it depends on funds from racebook and sports bets and money donated annually by the state’s tribal gaming operators.